tangowhisky37/ArduinoProjects/README.md

     - Twitter account
     - Thingspeak account
     - Configuration of Thingtweet application so that it is integrated with your Twitter account and can publish to it
+- Diagram -
-- Diagram - View the Fritzing diagram here : https://github.com/tangowhisky37/ArduinoProjects/blob/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/Fritzing/SoilMoistureSensor_v0.1_bb.png
+ - View the Fritzing diagram here : https://github.com/tangowhisky37/ArduinoProjects/blob/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/Fritzing/SoilMoistureSensor_v0.2_bb.png
+ - v0.1 of the Fritzing uses a Wemos Pro instead of a NodeMCU since i couldn't find the right template to use.
+Please refer to v0.2
 - Hardware required includes :
  - 1 x NodeMCU board
 - Links for purchase :